-Rarely does a person get to romance as also mother the hero.
+Rarely does a person get to romance and also mother the hero.
 Strangely, however, Pandari Bai, has this distinction of doing so.
 Not only was she the romantic interest and paired with such stalwarts of films as Dr Rajkumar, MGR and Sivaji Ganeshan, singing duets with them, but she had to don the role of being their dutiful and conscientious mother as well, including Rajesh Khanna, N T Rama Rao, as age caught up and roles as lead began to dry up with many young actresses coming into the arena.

 It was to the fortune of Pandhari Bai that with a Harikatha exponent father, who also was a drawing master, and stage actor, the young woman took to performing Harikatha discourses at the tender age of ten.
 This, in turn, honed her skills to not only face the camera but also provide power packed performances when she was cast in the films she was signed up for.